decoder-it/KrbRelay-SMBServer/README.md

 * use a Linux box acting as redirector
 * disable the SERVER serice on your Windows machine
 <br><br>
+Code contains a lot of unused stuff.
+I'll leave it to you to clean it up and create a more optimized version ;)

 ### Examples

 ````